AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 :::info
 These pages will introduce you to how XAML is used specifically in _Avalonia UI_.
 For background information about how XAML is used elsewhere in Microsoft technologies, you can use these references:

-* Microsoft XAML documentation for WPF, see [here](https://docs.microsoft.com/en-us/dotnet/framework/wpf/advanced/xaml-overview-wpf). &#x20;
+* Microsoft XAML documentation for WPF, see [here](https://docs.microsoft.com/en-us/dotnet/framework/wpf/advanced/xaml-overview-wpf).
 * Microsoft XAML documentation for UWP, see [here](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/xaml-overview).
 :::

 ## AXAML File Extension

-The file extension for XAML files used elsewhere is `.xaml` but due to technical issues integrating with Visual Studio, _Avalonia UI_ uses its own `.axaml` extension - 'Avalonia XAML'.&#x20;
+The file extension for XAML files used elsewhere is `.xaml` but due to technical issues integrating with Visual Studio, _Avalonia UI_ uses its own `.axaml` extension - 'Avalonia XAML'.

 :::info
 From _Avalonia UI_ version 0.9.11 all XAML files created in Visual Studio have the `.axaml` extension; and from version 0.10 all _Avalonia UI_ templates create files using the `.axaml` extension.